sjacob2019/Credit-Card-Fraud-Detection/README.md

 Fowlkes Mallows Scores: [0.8140633267522827, 0.8147838393456569, 0.8469865904224366, 0.8195651253010853, 0.8139795561386273]

-### DBScan
+### DBSCAN

 The following is the confusion matrix for the data after running DBSCAN for all 28 PCA components.
 The results are normalized based on the ground truth labels so the numbers can be interpreted as percentages.
 The “0” label represents genuine transactions, while the “1” label represents fraudulent transactions.
+With DBSCAN, we are able to achieve a recall of around 81%, which represents the percentage of fraudulent cases that are correctly clustered.
+On the other hand, we achieved a precision of over 99% which represents the percentage of genuine transactions clustered correctly with the genuine cluster.
+Overall, these results are better than expected, since we anticipated that the high-dimensionality property of the data would cause issues with the DBSCAN clustering because of the relative simplicity of the algorithm, but ultimately out of the three unsupervised methods we explored, DBSCAN was the best overall in clustering the data.

 <img src="./Images-MidTerm/DBScan/DBImage1.png" alt="DBScan Figure 1" width="500"/>